 Finally, there was good news!
 They approved the planned two story playhouse, with stairs and a railing, to be built in room 13.
 Dad took the plans, built the house in pieces (walls, floor, railings, stairs), and drove it up to Salinas.

-He and Great Grandma Billie, Grandpa Nelson and I, Uncle David and your Momma Katie (who were 10 and 8 at the time), Laurel and her husband George, and our friend Rick, all worked to put it together.
-Then we painted it, laid carpet on the top floor, and even installed a bookcase and pile of pillows for reading on.
+He and Great Grandma Billie, Grandpa Nelson and I, Uncle David and your Momma Katie (who were 10 and 8 at the time), Laurel and her husband George, and our friend Rick, all worked to paint the pieces.
+Then we put it together, laid carpet on the top floor, and even installed a bookcase and pile of pillows for reading on.

 The kindergarten kids loved the playhouse.
 It was part kitchen, part pirate ship, part reading loft, and part cave.
 It was good for quiet times and silly conversations.
-It has been climbed on by, I guess, about 700 kids over these 28 years.
+It has been climbed on by, I guess, more than 700 kids over these 28 years.

 And now, the kindergarten classes are moving, and the District hasn’t said that it will approve the playhouse for the new space or move it there.
 The teachers have no guarantee that it will even be on campus when they return for the next school year.
 Technically it belongs to me, but I only have two days left in Salinas and no way to pull it apart and move it anywhere.